andrewkozinski/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+* [X] Navigation links located on the navbar that direct to the Welcome, Stats and Our Games sections of the page.
+* [X] Each game in the Our Games section displays how much money has been pledged and the goal.

 ## Video Walkthrough